Azure-Samples/active-directory-dotnet-daemon-certificate-credential/README.md

 #### Register the TodoListService web API

-1.Sign in to the [Azure portal](https://portal.azure.com).
+1. Sign in to the [Azure portal](https://portal.azure.com).
-2.On the top bar, click on your account and under the **Directory** list, choose the Active Directory tenant where you wish to register your application.
+2. On the top bar, click on your account and under the **Directory** list, choose the Active Directory tenant where you wish to register your application.
-2.Click on **More Services** in the left hand nav, and choose **Azure Active Directory**.
+2. Click on **More Services** in the left hand nav, and choose **Azure Active Directory**.
-3.Click on **App registrations** and choose **Add**.
+3. Click on **App registrations** and choose **Add**.
-4.Enter a friendly name for the application, for example 'TodoListService' and select 'Web Application and/or Web API' as the Application Type.
+4. Enter a friendly name for the application, for example 'TodoListService' and select 'Web Application and/or Web API' as the Application Type.
 For the sign-on URL, enter the base URL for the sample, which is by default `https://localhost:44321`.
 For the App ID URI, enter `https://<your_tenant_name>/TodoListService`, replacing `<your_tenant_name>` with the name of your Azure AD tenant.
 Click on **Create** to create the application.
-5.While still in the Azure portal, choose your application, click on **Settings** and choose **Properties**.
+5. While still in the Azure portal, choose your application, click on **Settings** and choose **Properties**.
-6.Find the Application ID value and copy it to the clipboard.
+6. Find the Application ID value and copy it to the clipboard.

 #### Register the TodoListDaemonWithCert app

-1.Sign in to the [Azure portal](https://portal.azure.com).
+1. Sign in to the [Azure portal](https://portal.azure.com).
-2.On the top bar, click on your account and under the **Directory** list, choose the Active Directory tenant where you wish to register your application.
+2. On the top bar, click on your account and under the **Directory** list, choose the Active Directory tenant where you wish to register your application.
-2.Click on **More Services** in the left hand nav, and choose **Azure Active Directory**.
+2. Click on **More Services** in the left hand nav, and choose **Azure Active Directory**.
-3.Click on **App registrations** and choose **Add**.
+3. Click on **App registrations** and choose **Add**.
-4.Enter a friendly name for the application, for example 'TodoListDaemonWithCert' and select 'Web Application and/or Web API' as the Application Type.
+4. Enter a friendly name for the application, for example 'TodoListDaemonWithCert' and select *'Web Application and/or Web API'* as the Application Type (even if here we have a console application).
-5.Since this application is a daemon and not a web application, it doesn't have a sign-in URL or app ID URI.
+5. Since this application is a daemon and not a web application, it doesn't have a sign-in URL or app ID URI.
 For these two fields, enter "http://TodoListDaemonWithCert".
 Click on **Create** to create the application.
-6.While still in the Azure portal, choose your application, click on **Settings** and choose **Properties**.
+6. While still in the Azure portal, choose your application, click on **Settings** and choose **Properties**.
-7.Find the Application ID value and copy it to the clipboard.
+7. Find the Application ID value and copy it to the clipboard.

 #### Create a self-signed certificate

-To complete this step you will need the makecert.exe and pvk2pfx.exe utilities, which is included in the Windows SDK.
-You may have installed the Windows SDK with Visual Studio 2013, in which case you will find it if you search your computer for makecert.exe.
+To complete this step you will need the makecert.exe and, which is included in the Windows SDK.
+You may have installed the Windows SDK with Visual Studio, in which case you will find it if you search your computer for makecert.exe.
 If not, you can download the SDK [here](http://msdn.microsoft.com/en-US/windows/desktop/aa904949).
 You only need to install the Windows Software Development Kit part of the SDK.
 You can find more information about the makecert.exe utility [here](http://msdn.microsoft.com/en-us/library/bfsktky3(v=vs.110).aspx).

 Run makecert.exe with the following parameters to create a self-signed certificate on your computer:

 ```
-makecert -r -pe -n "CN=TodoListDaemonWithCert" -ss My -len 2048 TodoListDaemonWithCert.cer -sv TodoListDaemonPrivateKey.pvk
+makecert -r -pe -n "CN=TodoListDaemonWithCert" -ss My -len 2048 TodoListDaemonWithCert.cer
 ```

 When prompted, create a password for the certificate and remember it for later.